cdaly2/MoodlePRNG_qtype_plugin/README.md

       http://192.168.56.101/pycgi/question/top/Defaultfortest/crypt_demo/pq/mark/2_2?resp=keep+your+tongue

 4. Now, back at Moodle, create a quiz, add a cdsa question, and set the name to be crypt_demo.
-You will need to create one answer with a mark of 100% but that answer will be ignored (this plugin is experimental).
+You will need to create one answer with a mark of 100% but that answer will be ignored (this plugin is a hack).
    Assuming that you can access the Python program through the urls, the cdsa plugin should also be able to access the urls.
 The only problem might be some incorrect directories.
-If you turn on developer debugging, You will see which directory that cdsa expects to find the question.
+If there is a problem, turn on developer debugging, and you will see which directory that cdsa expects to find the question.

-Obviously, as currently implemented, it would be easy for students to find the question and the answer.
+Obviously, as currently implemented, it would be easy for students to find the question and the answer by directly accessing the urls.
    The Python program should be adapted to ignore all queries that don't come from a Moodle question page.

    TODO